-Living in Panama City: The Real Deal with Nicole Haughton
+Living in Panama City: A Conversation with Nicole Haughton

 Interested in living in Panama City?
 Here, Nicole Haughton shares the highlights and challenges, as well as her tips for an amazing experience abroad.